A-YATTA/AMDH/README.md

 It's based on more than 500 malware samples uniques permissions that are never used by legitimate applications (based on more than 400 ligitimate applications).

-> Note: Most system Apps will be flagged as "Malware" but can be ignored for this version.

 Used malware collections:
 - [https://github.com/ashishb/android-malware](https://github.com/ashishb/android-malware)
 - [https://github.com/sk3ptre/AndroidMalware_2018](https://github.com/sk3ptre/AndroidMalware_2018)